scalatra/scalatra/README.markdown

 Props
 =====
-I'd like to thank [this awesome dude](http://www.riffraff.info/) for the inspirational blog post, and Mark Harrah for help on the sbt mailing list and for creating sbt.
+I'd like to thank [Gabriele Renzi](http://www.riffraff.info/) for the inspirational blog post and continual help, and Mark Harrah for help on the sbt mailing list and for creating sbt.
 Ant+Ivy by itself was a total bitch.

 Todo
 ====